cronus423/SPDM-UNICORN/README.md

 spdm_emu: https://github.com/DMTF/spdm-emu/tree/main

-Simulation: Utilize Unicorn to simulate the hardware components (Root Complex and Endpoint Device).
+Simulation: Utilize Unicorn (win32) to simulate the hardware components (Root Complex and Endpoint Device).
 Security: Implement secure communication protocols between the simulated devices using libspdm.
 Authentication: Ensure device authentication is handled securely via libspdm.
 Measurement Reports: Retrieve and verify measurement reports as part of the security protocol.

+Please follow the steps introduced in the Libspdm and spdm_emu library for the build processing.